serviewcare/EJDBKit/README.md

 And you're all set.

 It would be great to have this code as a static library and I have attempted it.
-Unfortunately, I haven't been successful in making easy,straightforward or work completely.
+Unfortunately, I haven't been successful in making it easy to use,straightforward or work completely for that matter :(.
 Static lib build masters are welcome to assist!! :)

 iOS versions supported